Study Abroad Programs

 This course of study will include a three-hour credit course that provides the student with the necessary information and background on vulnerable populations in the Yucatan, Mexican culture and tradition and the education and practice of social work in Mexico.
 Field visits and international service learning opportunities will engage students directly with social workers in public services, in non-governmental organizations and local traditional and/or religious community groups.
 The course of study and service learning will emphasize knowledge and skill-building in community engagement and development that is specific to social work practice in Mexico.
 Empowerment as a means of addressing discrimination and oppression is a special strength of social work in Spanish- speaking countries and can have an added benefit for US-trained students and social workers that emphasize more individualistic approaches to problem-solving.
 Specific attention will focus on social work practices in Mexico that engage and empower indigenous populations, vulnerable women, children and their families.

-For more information on the Study Abroad program to Mexico, visit this page.
+For more information on the Study Abroad program to Mexico, visit the Rutgers Global–Study Abroad website.